 I love hanging baskets.
 They look so pretty hanging on a covered front or back porch.
 They can also be used indoors for hanging indoor plants and adding a little life to your space.

-So if you have a gardener that loves to decorate their porch areas with flowers, new hanging baskets could be a way for them to do that.
+If you have a gardener that loves to decorate their porch areas with flowers, new hanging baskets could be a way for them to do that.

 22. Flower Pouches